Last updated October 6, 2021

 If you overdraw your Citibank checking account, a number of scenarios could occur.

-Overdraft fees most often occur when you are not opted into overdraft protection and Citibank allows you to overdraw your account on checks, ACH transactions, and other transactions that are not ATM or debit transactions.
+These most often occur when you are not opted into overdraft protection and Citibank allows you to overdraw your account on checks, ACH transactions, and other transactions that are not ATM or debit transactions.

 Returned item fee

-A returned item fee — or non-sufficient funds (NSF) fee — occurs when you make a purchase but there are not enough funds in your account to cover the transaction.
+A returned item fee — or non-sufficient funds (NSF) fee — occurs when you make a purchase but there are not enough funds in your Citibank account to cover the transaction.
 Instead of covering for you, the bank will decline the transaction, or return the item unpaid.

 Citibank charges $34 for each item that is returned unpaid.
 The bank will not charge you a returned item fee for ATM or debit card transactions, but can charge you a fee for checks, ACH transactions, or any other non-ATM or non-debit transaction.